THE-SIMPLE-MARK/bambu-node/README.md

 Triggered whenever a new <u>known</u> message is received from the MQTT broker.
 It's already parsed and sent using its type.

+#### `client:connect`

+Triggered whenever the client connects to the printer.
+This will also trigger on a reconnect.

+#### `client:disconnect`

+Triggered whenever the client disconnects from the printer.
+This can be on purpose using the `client#disconnect` method or when the printer itself goes offline.

+#### `client:disconnect:offline`

+Triggered whenever the printer itself goes offline.
+This is checked by pinging the host IP itself.
+The delay between when the printer goes offline and this event is fired can be changed by the `keepAlive` property on the client options.

+#### `client:error`

+Triggered whenever the internal MQTT client encounters an error.

+Examples include:

+- Unresolvable host provided
+- Incorrect credentials provided
+- Unexpected responses

 #### `printer:dataUpdate`